fkobee/Padel-Project/README.md

 ## 10. Design Decisions & Assumptions

 This section documents the **non-obvious choices** made during the project, with the rationale for each.
-These are the points to discuss during the defense.

 ### Bronze Layer